ལྷག་གནང་མི་ལུ་བཀྲིན་ལེགས་སོ་ཡོད།།

 His Greatness

-Dad with his comrades
+Dad and his comrades

-“I haven’t come here to get punished payable to someone’s mischief.
-I have come here to serve my country not your punishment.
-If you continue punishing in the name of others, I don’t want to continue.
+“I haven’t come here to get punished for someone’s mischief.
+I have come here to serve my country, not your punishment.
+If you continue punishing in the name of others, I don’t want to.
 I want to leave.
 I have left my kids back home.
 I am not a permanent troop.
-Even I can’t do penance for, if I am morally wrong to go against you.”
+"I cannot atone for my actions if it is morally wrong for me to go against you."

-Look good in camouflage dress
+Look good in camouflage

-More series coming soon……
+More series coming soon…

 post signature